lablnet/snake/readme.md

 ## Known Issues
 1. when game over, it does not play again on click user have to refresh page.
+2. Sometimes the snake behaves unexpectedly.
+3. Not working properly in mobile.

 ## License